Here’s your sneak peek of Beneath Black Sails, book 1 in a new adult fantasy series.

 Checking if she was married or under the protection of a wealthy father.
 Ah, so he was interested.
 Excellent.

-Maybe that had been her subconscious trying to warn her childish self that their little game of romance was doomed from the start.
+Maybe that had been her subconscious trying to warn her childish self.
+Their little game of romance was doomed from the start.
 She should have listened, rather than playing the idealist.

 Ah well, that was an age ago.
 At least he’d been a better choice than the pathetic Villiers boy Papa had betrothed her to.